-Today we’re talking about our moving to Costa Rica Series.
-We’re going to give you guys a monthly update on where we are on our big move to Costa Rica.
+Today we’re talking about the Moving to Costa Rica YouTube Series.
+We’ll give you guys a monthly update on where we are on our big move to Costa Rica.
 We want to keep you up to date on everything we’ve done.
-Starting from our decision to move abroad, right up until where we are now on our move to Costa Rica.
+Starting from our decision to move abroad right up until we are now on our move to Costa Rica.

-In May of 2020, we started thinking about what it would look like to move abroad and what it would take.
-As the weeks went by, that conversation started getting a little more serious.
-We started making steps towards that direction of moving outside of the United States.
+In May 2020, we started thinking about what it would look like to move abroad and what it would take.
+As time passed by, that conversation started getting a little more serious.
+A few months later, we began making steps toward that direction of moving outside of the United States.

-One of the first steps we did is put together a list of what we wanted our life to look like outside the United States.
-Wherever we move, wherever our new home is, what that new home had to offer us.
+One of our first steps in our process was to put together a list of what we wanted our life to look like outside the United States.
+Wherever we move, wherever our new home is, what will that new place have to offer us.

 Our list